abdullahbest123/abdullahbest123/README.md

   </tr>
     <tr>
     <td>
-    <p style="color: red">Virtual-keyboard</p>
+    <p style="color: red">Life Tracker</p>
       <p>
-        <strong>Tools: pure HTML/CSS, CSS-Flexbox, CSS-Variables, JS-Classes, JS-Destructuring</strong>
+        <strong>Tools: React.js, Vite.js vanilla.js, CSS-Variables, JS-Classes, JS-Destructuring</strong>
       </p>
-      <p>The index.html file is empty, all elements are generated via JavaScript.
-The keyboard consists: alphanumeric keys (A-Z, 0-9), constrol keys (Shift, Ctrl, Alt, Caps Lock), Enter and editing keys (Del and Backspase), navigation keys (four arrows).
-      The keyboard responds to keystrokes on both real keyboards and virtual ones (that is with the mouse).
-In all cases they are accompanied by the animation of a key being pressed.</p>
+      <p>The "LifeTracker" website is your destination for health and fitness.
+It offers various devices, encourages an active lifestyle, and features a trusted CodePath logo.
+Log in, register, and stay fit with advanced technology.</p>
       <p>You can find the code <a href="https://github.com/confesssa/virtual-keyboard">here</a>.
 Deploy is <a href="https://confesssa.github.io/virtual-keyboard/">here</a> or you can click on the image on the right.</p>
     </td>
     <td>